hiteshtara/iter.js/README.md

  _Warning: `Array.sort` is not guaranted to perform stable sort._

-`comparer` may not be specified when sorting sequences of numbers or strings.
+`comparer` may not be specified when sorting sequences of strings.

+_Warning: `Array.sort` sorts numbers by first converting them to strings so 11 is less than 2, to properly sort array of numbers specify custom comparer (see example #1 and #2 below)._

 ```javascript
 var data1 = [1, 9, 2, 23, 1, 2, 11];